thoughtpivot/scribe/README.md

 # Scribe

-Scribe is a RESTful API server that brings component-based architecture to data modeling.
-Just as modern frontend frameworks like Vue and React organize their applications into components, Scribe organizes your data into logical, self-contained components and subcomponents that can be composed and related to each other.
+Scribe is a data modeling service built around a component-based architecture paradigm, designed to bring structure, reusability, and modularity to backend data systems in the same way that modern frontend frameworks like React or Vue do for UI.
+While it exposes a RESTful API interface, Scribe is more than just an API server—it’s a flexible framework for modeling domain logic as discrete components and subcomponents, each defined by JSON Schema.
+These components encapsulate their own validation rules, version history, and relational structure, enabling composable data models that can scale with application complexity.
+With built-in support for PostgreSQL, Redis caching, dynamic querying, time-based data introspection, and SQL passthroughs, Scribe offers a powerful foundation for building maintainable, schema-driven backends that are easy to reason about and evolve over time.

 ## Project Structure